December 6, 2018: an article about methane leaks from natural gas operations

 3) The Algonquin Incremental Market Pipeline project (AIM) would run from central New Jersey, crossing NYS through Rockland, Westchester and Putnam Counties, and then go on through Connecticut to terminal points in Rhode Island and Massachusetts, plus it also would make the connection at Dracut, all for the purpose of exporting the NG.

-With the NED and Constitution pipeline projects now suspended, the AIM venture remains as the only new NG pipeline proposal in NYS, but it carries the greatest risk of all, having been designed to pass dangerously close to the Indian Point nuclear power plant.
+With the NED and Constitution pipeline projects now beaten, the AIM venture remains as the only new NG pipeline proposal in NYS, but it carries the greatest risk of all, having been designed to pass dangerously close to the Indian Point nuclear power plant.
 Governor Cuomo recently made a request to Spectra, the pipeline builder, asking the company to halt the undertaking so that an independent review could assess the risks related to this project’s proximity with the Indian Point facility, but the petrochemical company refused his request, making it quite plain that it only cares about its own profits, and does not give any consideration to the safety of NYS residents or Governor Cuomo’s concerns about how their venture might threaten that safety.
 If the testimony of 2 former inspectors on the project can be believed, Spectra also doesn’t care about the safety of its own employees, or the integrity of the resulting structure.